matthijscox/Blog/pages/2022-07-30-embedding.md

 ParentStruct test_nested_structs(ParentStruct myParentStruct);
 ```

-Be careful with placing variable-sized arrays inside structs (this includes strings).
-You will have to somehow pass along the array size and manually unwrap such complexity.
-I still have to write a complex example for this, for example with a struct with an array of nested structs with strings inside.

 ### Passing by reference

 If you want to avoid any copying and additional memory allocation, you will have to pass the data by reference as a pointer.
 A typical example is to pass an array by reference.
 In the example code I pass an `Array{Cint}`.
 Note that you also need to pass the dimensions of the array, in this case only the length, since we assume it's a vector.